dmcaulay/django_online_migration/README.md

 # Django Online Migration

-The Django Online Migration project performs MySQL table migrations while your Django application is live without locking the table.
+The Django Online Migration project performs MySQL table migrations without locking the table.
 It accomplishes this with a table copy and triggers similar to [github.com/soundcloud/lhm](https://github.com/soundcloud/lhm).

 ## Project Status

-This project is currently in Beta mode and is currently being tested in production environments.
+This project is currently in Beta mode and is being tested in production environments.

 ## Requirements